Losar - Tibetan New Year

 The biggest difference between the Losar and the Chinese New Year is the continuous chanting as Tibet is a religious place where almost all people have faith in Tibetan Buddhism.
 Tibetan people believe that evil demons exist everywhere.
 So, at Losar Festival, there is a very important activity for dislodging evil.
 They dress up in their folk costumes, chant Buddhist scripture and pass fire torches on the street.
 Expel the evil while praying for good luck and blessing for the coming new year.

-In one world, Losar Festival is a celebration full of music, dance, and joy.
+In one word, Losar Festival is a celebration full of music, dance, and joy.

 Preparation of Losar

-Tibetan people will have a thorough sweep up to make sure everywhere in the house is clean enough, especially the kitchen.
-It implies to clean away the dirt or the bad luck of the old year and ready to greet the new year.
-Tibetan people consider the kitchen is the most important part of the house because the food is made there.
+Tibetan people will have a thorough sweep-up to make sure everywhere in the house is clean enough, especially the kitchen.
+It implies cleaning away the dirt or the bad luck of the old year and being ready to greet the new year.
+Tibetan people consider the kitchen the most important part of the house because the food is made there.
 So, they will pay particular attention to it when cleaning the house, even the chimney will be swept dirtless.

 How is Losar Celebrated?